PositiveSumData/NationalOralHealthDataPortal/Data/CMS416/README.md

 We include a couple of geography columns to help the user: the full name of the geography, the abbreviation, the FIPS code, and the type of geography.
 The type field can be used to filter for only the country level or territory level, for example.

 ## Code
-The R code used to read in all the data and output our tables is located inthis Github repository folder in the file **CMS416_r_code.R**.
+The R code used to read in all the data and output our tables is located in this Github repository folder in the file **CMS416_r_code.R**.

 ## Data tables
-The processed data tables have been uploaded to this Github reposotory folder
+The processed data tables have been uploaded to this Github repository folder

 ## Tableau Presentation